SA-BIO/uniform-one-way-Garbled-Circuits/README.md

 ## Dependencies
 This code utilizes SIMD instruction and requires an architecture compatible with such operations.
 The only other dependency is the [haraka](https://github.com/kste/haraka) hash function which is **already included** in the code.

 ## Compilation
 This code was compiled in Windows using Visual Studio 2022 and the **Microsoft Visual C++** compiler.
 The code should work on any OS using any compiler.
 The source files are located in the OneWayGC_OTgen folder.
+The relevan files are "OneWayGC_OTgen.cpp", "haraka.cpp", "haraka.h" and "utils.h".
+The other files are Visual Studio configuration files and are not needed if using another program or compiler.

-For adequate performance use the O2 flag when compiling.
+For adequate performance use the **O2 flag** when compiling.
 Some additional flags may be necessary to enable use of SIMD instructions.

 ## Executable
 An existing executable is avaialable in the x64/Release folder, but for best results we suggest compiling the project on your own for your specific architecture.